zokradonh/kopano-docker/README.md

                                                            |
                                                            Value of the configuration option
 ```

+The compose file itself is part of the git repository and should not be edited directly.
+Instead a `docker-compose.override.yml` (will be ignored by git) file can be created to override and extend the default one.
+See https://docs.docker.com/compose/extends/ for more information.

 ### How to use a newer version than the one available from the Docker Hub?